Twenty years of service. Fifteen years in construction. One family business built for the next generation — right here in West Monroe, Louisiana.

 I rebuilt by going back to basics — and in my case, basics meant construction.
 I wanted to learn the trades from the inside, and I did.
 I've framed walls, managed job sites, supervised subcontractors, and handled everything from permitting to punch lists.
 I've built properties from the ground up with my own hands.

-Over fifteen years in the industry, I built a network of 800+ contractors across Monroe, West Monroe, and Ruston.
+Over fifteen years, I built a great network contractor relationships across Northeast Louisiana.
 I became the person contractors called when they needed someone who actually understood what was happening on a job site.
+I walk the site, talk with trades find out what needs to happen or what has happened.
 That reputation is the foundation of everything I do now.

-Eventually that path led me to operations management at a major regional lumber supplier — running day-to-day operations with a team of 10, rebuilding the team from scratch, and driving 15% growth.
+Eventually that path led me to operations management at a major regional lumber supplier in West Monroe — running day-to-day operations with a team of 10, rebuilding the team from scratch, and driving 15% growth.
 Not from a desk.
 From the floor.

 Real estate came naturally.
 When you know construction costs from the inside, you see opportunity where others see risk.
 I own five rental properties in the Monroe area — each one a deliberate step toward financial independence and generational wealth.